 - Stir in the garlic, ginger and chilli and cook for a few more minutes before adding the garam masala, ground cumin, turmeric, ground coriander and chilli powder.
-Stir to coat; cook for another minute then add the tomato purée, kidney beans, bay leaf, cardamom pods, half the cream and the cooked urid dal, along with the water.
+Stir to coat; cook for another minute then add the tomato purée, kidney beans, bay leaf, cardamom pods, chopped tomatoes, half the cream and the cooked urid dal, along with the water.
 If necessary add a little more water so everything is covered, then bring to the boil.
 Cover and simmer for 1½ hours.

 - Remove the bay leaf and cardamom pods.
 Stir in the remaining butter and cream, and top with the chopped coriander.
 Serve with rice and naan (my favourite recipe is Felicity Cloake’s, if I have time to make my own).